-As of 1 July 2025, Council will change the land use classification for residential properties offering short-stay rental accommodation.
-The change increases council rates for these properties to match those of traditional tourist accommodation providers.
-The following explains why this change was implemented, how the change in land use would be assessed and what it would mean for the council rates of such properties.
+As of 1 July 2025, Council is proposing a change in land use classification for residential properties offering short-stay rental accommodation.
+If implemented, the change would increase council rates for these properties to match those of traditional tourist accommodation providers.
+The following explains why this change is being considered, how the change in land use would be assessed and what it would mean for the council rates of such properties.

-Why was this change implemented?
+Why is this change being considered?

-The Council implemented this change to:
+The Council is proposing this change to:

-- Address the limited availability of residential properties for long-term rental accommodation within the City of Unley; - Ensure fairness in rating between traditional tourist accommodation providers (e.g. hotels, motels) and shortstay rental accommodation businesses such as (but not limited to) Airbnb and Stayz.
+- Address the limited availability of residential properties for long-term rental accommodation within the City of Unley; - To ensure fairness in rating between traditional tourist accommodation providers (e.g. hotels, motels) and shortstay rental accommodation businesses such as (but not limited to) Airbnb and Stayz.

-What criteria applies?
+What criteria would apply?